Evaluating the Tradeoff Between Abstractiveness and Factuality in Abstractive Summarization: Factuality

 \subsection{Human-annotated Factuality}

 We use Amazon's Mechanical Turk (AMT) to measure the factuality of automatically generated summaries with human annotators.
-Mechanical Turk annotators are untrained, so we use multiple mitigation strategies to obtain reliable judgements.

-We simplify the task: To avoid overwhelming annotators with long text, we select a single sentence per summary and ask the annotators if it is factually consistent with the shown article (or, in the case of multi-document summarization, \textit{multiple} articles).
-The other sentences of the summary are given as well for context, shown in gray, see \xfigref{mturk1} for an example.
+These annotators are untrained, so we use multiple mitigation strategies to obtain high-quality judgements.
+We simplify the task: To avoid overwhelming annotators with long text, we select a single sentence per summary and ask the annotators if it is factually consistent with the shown article(s).
+The other sentences of the summary are given as well for context, shown in gray (see \xfigref{mturk1}).
 The article(s) are shortened to show a total of 9 sentences that were determined to be semantically most similar to the selected summary sentence;\footnote{We measure cosine similarity of sentence encodings computed by the Universal Sentence Encoder \cite{Cer2018-universal}.} the remaining article parts are replaced by ``\dots''.
 The summary sentence is selected at random in proportion to its length.
 For each summary, we get judgements only for the randomly selected sentence.
 Aggregated over a set of summaries, we measure the average chance of any randomly selected summary sentence to be factual.
+We have verified high correlation of these factuality rates with the factuality rates obtained through professional annotators who judged complete summaries with respect to the full articles (see \appref{mturk}).

-We also provide detailed task instructions, incl. examples for intrinsic and extrinsic factual errors \cite{maynez-etal-2020-faithfulness}.
-We require that potential annotators pass our custome qualification test consisting of three of our example tasks of finding factual summary errors.
-Only workers who have previously completed 100 or more tasks on AMT with an acceptance rate of 95\% or higher may take the test; 15\% of those pass, enabling them to work on our evaluation tasks.
-We use three annotators per task and use MACE \cite{hovy-etal-2013-mace} to aggregate these multiple annotations per summary and recover the most likely binary factuality judgement per summary.
-More details about our setup are in Appendix~\ref{appendix:mturk}.
+We provide detailed task instructions, including examples for intrinsic and extrinsic factual errors \cite{maynez-etal-2020-faithfulness}.
+We require that potential annotators pass a custom qualification test of finding factuality errors.
+Only workers with at least 100 completed tasks on AMT with an acceptance rate of 95\%+ may take the test; 15\% of those pass, enabling them to work on our tasks.
+We use three annotators per task and use MACE \cite{hovy-etal-2013-mace} to aggregate annotations and recover the most likely binary factuality judgement per summary.
+We add summaries for which we know the correct factuality annotation and repeatedly check the annotators' accuracy on those summaries while they are annotating; all answers from annotators who fall below a threshold are replaced by answers from additional annotators.
+Appendix~\ref{appendix:mturk} describes more details on our setup and fair compensation.